 There were many rooms for someone to hide in, each room opening into the next like a labyrinth.
-In each room, I tensed a bit, afraid that I might actually find someone hiding, that arms would grab me before I could jump back from the closet door, that eyes would stare back when I peeked beneath the bed.
-The back room was the scariest, the room where Mama Kitty, Mrs. Meyers’s cat, perpetually produced kittens like some kind of back-room business.
+In each room, I tensed a bit, afraid that I might actually find someone lurking, that arms would grab me before I could jump back from the closet door, that eyes would stare back when I peeked beneath the bed.
+The back room was the scariest, the room where Mama Kitty, Mrs. Meyers’ calico cat, perpetually produced kittens like some kind of back-room business.
 Her kitten production room was an added-on bedroom with furniture against every inch of wall.
-My surveillance consisted of poking my head in then running out, barely making enough movement to disturb Mama Kitty where she nursed a new litter in a corner box.
+My surveillance consisted of poking my head in and then running out, barely making enough movement to disturb Mama Kitty where she nursed a new litter in a corner box.

-I scoffed at the flower shaped cookies (the ones I could wear like rings on my fingers) with brown smudges as the so-called chocolate chips.
-I could detect nuanced differences between real Nilla Wafers and the cardboard tasting off-brand discs.
-Animal crackers were the one cookie I could count on to always be the same, except for the pink-iced animal crackers, a level of decadence that I never once remember receiving in all my years of VBS-ing.
+I scoffed at the flower-shaped cookies (the ones I could wear like rings on my fingers) with brown smudges as the so-called chocolate chips.
+I could detect nuanced differences between real Nilla Wafers and the cardboard-textured off-brand discs.
+Animal crackers were the one cookie I could count on to always be the same, except for the pink-iced animal crackers, a level of decadence that I never once remember receiving in all my years of VBS.

 My childish self-importance was insulted that Mrs. Meyers thought it okay to place those off-brand tokens of thanks into the same hands that she placed her safety.
 One night, done with the cheap payment, I blurted, “Next time you go to the store, will you get those soft chocolate chip cookies in the red bag?”